arrestle/arrestle/README.md

 - 🌱 Building control planes for two different prototypes.
 One using microservices deployed on Kubernetes and one with a mono-repo with microservices deployed via a cli on a base SLES image via daemons.

-- 🌱 Led a six-person team to become finalists in the 2023 ISG Hackathon with a solar-powered edge computing proposal.
+- 🌱 Led a six-person team to become finalists in the 2023 ISG (Infrastructure Services Group) Hackathon with a solar-powered edge computing proposal.

 📚 I earned a Master’s in Liberal Studies, specializing in Computer Science, Innovation, and Sustainability, from NCSU in May 2023.
 Previously I graduated with a Bachelors in Computer Science with a minor in biology from UMaine.